waTeim/node-julia/README.md

     npm test

 # Compatibility
-Tested with [node](http://nodejs.org/) 0.10.x, 0.11.x, [iojs](https://iojs.org/) 1.0.x, and [atom-shell](https://github.com/atom/atom-shell).
+Tested with [node](http://nodejs.org/) 0.10.x, 0.11.x, [io.js](https://iojs.org/) 1.0.x, and [atom-shell](https://github.com/atom/atom-shell).

 # Limitations

-* Julia's primary compilation method is to use gcc while gyp expects MSVS.
-Reconciling this is underway, but incomplete, so Windows is not currently supported.
+* Window is currently not supported.
+Julia's primary compilation method is to use gcc while gyp expects MSVS.
+Reconciling this is underway, but incomplete.